scryptedapp/scripts.scrypted.app/ptz-button.md

     constructor(nativeId: string) {
         super(nativeId);
-        // make this device a switch so homekit can sync it. setTimeout(() => {
+        // make this device a switch so it can be synced. setTimeout(() => {
             systemManager.getDeviceById(this.id).setType(ScryptedDeviceType.Switch);
-        })
+        });
     }

     async turnOn() {